Ryan5453/demucs/docs/api.md

 def get_model(self, name: str, only_load: str | None = None, progress_callback: Callable[[str, dict[str, Any]], None] | None = None) -> Model | ModelEnsemble:
 ```

+When using the `get_model` method, the following parameters are available:
+- `name` - The name of the model to load.
+- `only_load` - Optional, if specified, load only the specialized model for this stem (only applicable to bag-of-models like htdemucs_ft).
+- `progress_callback` - Optional, a callback function to receive progress updates.
+View the [Progress Callbacks](#progress-callbacks) section for more information.

 This will return either a `Model` or `ModelEnsemble` instance corresponding to the given model name.

 ### list_models